Skip to main navigation Skip to main content

 Rehabilitation Tax Credit:

 • "Rehabilitation" is work done to a historic property that meets the Secretary of the Interior's Standards for Rehabilitation.
 The Standards prioritize repair and preservation of historic character, with compatible alterations to allow for contemporary use.
 The expenses that qualify for this program are known as "Qualifying Rehabilitation Expenses" or "QREs."
-A percentage of your QREs (20%, 30% or 40%) may be awarded to the property owner after the work is complete, in the form of a Tax Credit.
+A percentage of your QREs (20% or 30% for State Credits, and/or 20% for Federal Credits) may be awarded to the property owner after the work is complete, in the form of a Tax Credit.
 The review of a rehabilitation project is completed by the Kentucky Heritage Council (KHC) and National Park Service (NPS), for the State and Federal Tax Credit programs, respectively.
 These agencies do not provide tax-related advice.

 • "Tax Credits" are dollar-for-dollar credits toward the income taxes the property owner owes, reducing the amount of money a taxpayer must pay in income taxes for the given year.
 This is not a tax deduction, which reduces your income subject to being taxed.
 This program is a type of investment credit, which can be awarded once the completed work has been certified as meeting the Standards for Rehabilitation.
 The issuance of the final awarded tax credits is overseen by the Kentucky Department of Revenue and IRS for State and Federal Tax Credit programs, respectively.
 These agencies do not provide rehabilitation-related advice.